-Spiders are one of the most successful animals that inhabit the Earth.
+Spiders are among the most successful animals that inhabit the Earth.
 There are about 40,000 known species of spiders, and they live everywhere from tropical rainforests to the Arctic tundra.
-Most people are familiar with the basic characteristics of spiders—they have eight legs, they can shoot silk out of their abdomen and frequently use it to build elaborate webs, and they prey on insects.
+Most people are familiar with the basic characteristics of spiders: they have eight legs, they can shoot silk out of their abdomen and frequently use it to build elaborate webs, and they prey on insects.
 Lesser known are these three amazing skills that some spiders have.

 1. They can live underwater.
 The diving bell spider, which can be found in ponds across parts of Europe and Asia, lives its entire life underwater.
 While these spiders do breathe air, they do so by trapping the air in bubbles that are held in place by an underwater web.
 These structures were named diving bell webs after the antique bell-shaped equipment that people once used to explore the oceans.
 The spiders live inside of the bells but dart out into the water to hunt prey.
 Occasionally, they will travel to the surface of the pond to gather more oxygen to replenish their bells.